darcien/blog/content/p/picking-paid-live-stream-platform-as-viewer.md

 {{< figure
 src="/img/zan-koko-player-ii.png"
-caption="2023-09-03: KOKO one-man live is just to good I had to forgive Z-aN for their previous failure."
+caption="2023-09-03: KOKO one-man live is just to good I had to forgive Z-aN for their previous issues."
 >}}

 ### First impression (2023-06-17)